- When Partnerships Turn Against the People: Our Experience with Baltimore County - April 14, 2026

 Passive aggressive behavior increases anxiety.
 It also creates a cycle of negative responses that can escalate into more than just revolving tension.

-By interfering with the formation and maintanence of healthy relationships, passive aggresive behavior can make family, work, and friend relationships toxic.
+By interfering with the formation and maintenance of healthy relationships, passive-aggressive behavior can make family, work, and friend relationships toxic.

 Passive aggressive examples

-There are many ways that passive aggressive behavior shows up in the workplace and in personal space.
+There are many ways that passive-aggressive behavior shows up in the workplace and personal space.
 Examples include:

 - Giving the silent treatment